TetraMesa

 There’s no great solutions here yet.

 We’ve handed our identity verification to our phones, turning phone companies into mission critical gatekeepers.
 It’s efficient, but there’s risks, from muggings morphing into digital ransoms to exclusion for the phoneless.
 As we head into 2026, expect a push towards digital IDs and AI-driven verification, likely increasing the critical path of our phones.
 Cyber threats are escalating, so the real win is in balanced systems: secure, flexible, and human-centered.
 Whether you’re a consumer, PM, or security pro, start small, diversify your authorization options today, or risk being “cellularly” stranded tomorrow.
+Again, have backups.
+And I don’t mean just backing up data.
+I mean for common things, have backup plans.
+Things as simple as just keep a credit card and few dollars rather than relying wholly on the phone, etc.

 See Also